The Juul Epidemic

 Source: “National Adolescent Drug Trends in 2018,” NEJM

 According to the FDA, 3.6 million middle school and high school kids have already addicted to e-cigarettes, principally JUUL.
 There’s also good evidence that a similar number of college-age students are also regular users.
-That’s seven million young people on a road to long term nicotine use.
-Early nicotine addiction is a powerful gateway to lifelong, combustible cigarette use, as well as abuse of other addictive substances.
-There is also increasing evidence that mental illness including bipolar disease, schizophrenia, and serious depression and anxiety is attributable to early nicotine addiction in susceptible individuals.
+That’s seven million young people on the road to long term nicotine use.
+Early nicotine addiction is a powerful gateway to lifelong combustible cigarette use, as well as abuse of other addictive substances.
+There is also increasing evidence that mental illness including bipolar disease, schizophrenia, serious depression and anxiety is attributable to early nicotine addiction in susceptible individuals.

 As with all e-cigarettes, JUUL relies on flavors to hook kids, and JUUL comes in eight varieties.
 What starts off as just a quick hit off a friends device, soon becomes a habit.
 JUUL has become such a high school phenomenon that bathrooms are often designated as the “JUUL rooms”, and they’ve become the bane of teachers and school resource officers.

 The FDA talks tough with JUUL but in reality has done nothing to actually crack down on this totally unregulated product.